refugee voices and community support

 Mariela Shaker was born in Aleppo, Syria, and started playing the violin at the age of ten when she joined the Arabic Institute of Music in Aleppo (1999).
 She graduated from the institute in 2004 with distinction.
 She has also been awarded a full tuition academic scholarship to study for her Master’s in Music Performance at DePaul University.
 Mariela recently performed and spoke at the White House, Brooking Institute, Pentagon Conference, United Nations, Arab American Institute, Georgetown and George Washington universities, Asfari and Saied foundations, Harvard University, Points of Light, International Rescue Committee, Aspen Ideas Festival among many others.

 Mustafa Nuur is a Somali refugee living in Lancaster PA since 2014.
 He was thirteen years old when when he and his family of nine fled their home country of Somalia.
 Spending nearly a decade in the Dadaab refugee camp and Nairobi, Kenya, Mustafa learned English from Mennonite missionaries.
-He now works as Director of Marketing at E-Impact Marketing, LLC and volunteers with refugees in his community.
+He now works as Director of Marketing at a local web design company and volunteers with refugees in his community.

 Randy Muth and his family were among the many thousands of Cambodian refugees who were resettled in the United States during the 1980’s.
 Over the years, Muth has gained a wealth of experience working with national and grassroots Southeast Asian American and refugee serving organizations.
 He is founder and CEO of Angkor Resource Center, Inc, a nonprofit dedicated to assisting Asian Americans and other minority groups in south metro Atlanta to adjust socially and economically by providing education, information, and developmental services to improve their overall health and well-being and ultimately help them become self-sufficient.